minetest/minetest/README.txt

 $ sudo dnf install make automake gcc gcc-c++ kernel-devel cmake libcurl* openal* libvorbis* libXxf86vm-devel libogg-devel freetype-devel mesa-libGL-devel zlib-devel jsoncpp-devel irrlicht-devel bzip2-libs gmp-devel sqlite-devel luajit-devel leveldb-devel ncurses-devel doxygen spatialindex-devel bzip2-devel

 You can install git for easily keeping your copy up to date.
-If you dont want git, read below on how to get the source without git.
+If you don’t want git, read below on how to get the source without git.
 This is an example for installing git on Debian/Ubuntu:
 $ sudo apt-get install git